Kruthika-Mysore-Bhaskar/data-portfolio-tcs-data-visualization/README.md

 ## Files
 - `PowerBI_Report.pbix` – Power BI report file with all 4 visuals
 - `Insights.pdf` – Slide/Script used for CEO/CMO presentation
-- `Screenshots/` – Static PNG images of each visual
 - `README.md` – Project summary and analysis

 ---